What you need to know before giving birth

 Active labour happens when the contractions intensify.
 For many women, this is the hardest phase during childbirth.
 In this phase, the cervix opens from 4 to 10 cm so that the baby's head can rotate through the birth canal.
-The contractions last about 60 to 90 seconds and come with 2 to 3 minutes apart.
+The contractions last about 60 to 90 seconds and come 2 to 3 minutes apart.
 As the contractions become more intense, it is a good idea to concentrate on your breathing.
-During childbirth, breathing is one of your most important tools to find strength to deal with the pain – there are various breathing techniques that can be used during childbirth.
+During childbirth, breathing is one of your most important tools to find the strength to deal with the pain – there are various breathing techniques that can be used during childbirth.

 If you have not prepared any breathing technique in advance, my advice is to breathe in deeply through your nose and exhale slowly through your mouth throughout the whole contraction.
 Try to relax your body, especially your forehead, hands, and shoulders.
 If the body tenses up during contractions, it can aggravate the pain and can eventually drag out the birth.
 It is super important to stay focused on calm breathing and to keep the body completely relaxed - even though it can be extremely difficult!

-Some women also use visualization during labour, to get the mind away from the pain.
+Some women also use visualization during labour, to get their mind away from the pain.
 Among other things, you can imagine a flower opening, a walk on the beach in the hot sand or something completely different – you decide what works for you.
-It can be a good idea to prepare yourself on both breathing, relaxation, and visualization before giving birth, so you know what to do and how to deal with the labour pain.
+It can be a good idea to prepare yourself for breathing, relaxation, and visualization before giving birth, so you know what to do and how to deal with the labour pain.
 Remember, the midwife or the doctor is there to help you through this.

 Phase 3: The transition phase

 The transition phase starts when your cervix is completely open (10 centimetres) and lasts until the baby's head is in place on the pelvic floor and you need to start pushing.
 In this phase, the baby's head moves down through the birth canal.
-At the same time it must rotate correctly.
+At the same time, it must rotate correctly.
 This can take anywhere from a few minutes to several hours.
-Some women experience that the pain changes character or decrease a little bit in this phase, which is completely normal.
+Some women experience that the pain changes character or decreases a little bit in this phase, which is completely normal.
 This is due to the body having to gather strength before it really kicks off in the second stage of labour.

-In general, movement and upright position during childbirth is a good thing.
+In general, movement and an upright position during childbirth is a good things.
 It helps the baby to rotate properly and can relieve some of the pain.
 You may also experience an incipient urge to push as the baby's head moves further and further down through the birth canal.
 Do not actively push yet, as it may eventually prolong the second stage and exhaust both you and the baby.